apache/spark/docs/configuration.md

 Spark properties control most application settings and are configured separately for each application.
 The preferred way to set them is by passing a [SparkConf](api/core/index.html#org.apache.spark.SparkConf) class to your SparkContext constructor.
-Alternatively, Spark will also load them from Java system properties (for compatibility with old versions of Spark) and from a [`spark.conf` file](#configuration-files) on your classpath.
+Alternatively, Spark will also load them from Java system properties, for compatibility with old versions of Spark.

 SparkConf lets you configure most of the common properties to initialize a cluster (e.g., master URL and application name), as well as arbitrary key-value pairs through the `set()` method.
 For example, we could